Bringing together leading knee osteotomy surgeons, passionate about joint preservation.

 The London Knee Osteotomy Centre brings together world-renowned surgeons from across the UK and Europe.

-This centre of excellence for osteotomy surgery was set up by Professor Adrian Wilson, who has a global reputation in carrying out knee realignment (osteotomy) surgery and Mr Raghbir Khakha, who has worked in partnership with Professor Wilson for many years.
-They are joined by leading internationally renowned osteotomy surgeons Dr Ronald van Heerwaarden and Dr Kristian Kley.
+This centre of excellence for osteotomy surgery was set up by Professor Adrian Wilson, who has a global reputation in carrying out knee realignment (osteotomy) surgery.
+They are joined by leading internationally renowned osteotomy surgeons Dr Ronald van Heerwaarden, Mr Raghbir Khakha and Dr Kristian Kley.

 All consultants at The London Knee Osteotomy Centre are globally recognised leaders in their specialist field of medicine, each having managed departments and clinical teams in distinguished London teaching hospitals or centres of excellence across Europe.